pketh/pketh.github.io/_posts/2021-06-10-kinopio-marketing-page.md

 <img src="/images/2021/recoleta-font.png" class="no-shadow"/>

-From here, I poked, then hoped, then tweaked, and repeated my way towards a layout in the `html` and `css` itself.
-I created new template spaces for each example use-case, and recorded videos using the macOS screen recorder (`⌘-Shift-5`) which were then converted to web-friendly mp4 files with [Handbrake](https://handbrake.fr).
+From here, I poked, then hoped, then tweaked my way towards a layout in the `html` and `css` itself.
+I created new template spaces for each example use-case.
+And also recorded videos using the macOS screen recorder (`⌘-Shift-5`) which were then converted to web-friendly mp4 files with [Handbrake](https://handbrake.fr).

 As is so often the case, the early ideas in my head were very far away from the end result.

 <img src="/images/2021/about-site-header.png" class=""/>

 ## Auto-Paint